naoshibaikyu/superbuddn/test.md

 Lento: Unit does not know.

-*The two glance at the floor under the door where green flashes of light peek out from beneath.*
+%The two glance at the floor under the door where green flashes of light peek out from beneath.

 Warpman: Gah!
 LIGHTS!
 Lento, you blockhead, you forgot the LIGHTS! *grumblemutters* Can't aim with the frakkin' lights on...

-*Lento opens the door to turn the lights in Warp Man's "lab" back off, only to be greeted by a pair of wire clippers, a soldering iron, and about three more wrenches of varying sizes.*
+%Lento opens the door to turn the lights in Warp Man's "lab" back off, only to be greeted by a pair of wire clippers, a soldering iron, and about three more wrenches of varying sizes.

 Warpman: I thought I told you to stay out!